The Beginner’s Guide to CBD Skincare

 Many of us have heard the stories.
 CBD is huge right now.
 It’s amazing.
 We should put it in everything.
 From CBD Mac ’n’ Cheese to CBD tooth picks, the ubiquity of CBD happened almost overnight.
 Thanks to this, there are plenty of crazy, CBD-infused products.
 But skincare is one industry that can greatly benefit from utilizing this power ingredient.

 The combination of skincare and CBD may be one of the most interesting disruptions and innovations to the industry in quite some time.
 But what if you don’t know much about CBD, or even skincare for that matter.
 Where do you begin?
 With bloggers and influencers pulling attention in every direction, what’s true and what isn’t?

-My team and I have spent years researching the CBD space and leveraging the knowledge of our experienced compound pharmacist.
+We have have spent years researching the CBD space and leveraging the knowledge of our experienced compound chemist and registered pharmacist.
 And we want to share what we know about this complicated space, and how you can find the best quality products that truly work.

 What is it?

 What is CBD you might ask?
 CBD, or cannabidiol, is a naturally occurring molecule found in the cannabis sativa plant.
 It interacts with the already-existing biological endocannabinoid system of the human body.
 This system includes endocannabinoid receptors that can absorb the CBD compound.
 Essentially CBD relaxes things.
 So skincare products with CBD not only deliver on typical skincare benefits as expected, but they also have the potential to deliver added benefits like reducing inflammation and alleviating irritation.
 CBD Skincare can now impart soothing and calming effects in an active ingredient that is naturally recognizable to the skin.